-15.2 Safeguarding
+14.2 Safeguarding

 - a.
-Actions to be carried out when you are worried a child is being abused can be found at http://greatermanchesterscb.proceduresonline.com/ - b.
-GM Protocol on Working with Sexually Active People under the age of 18 years http://greatermanchesterscb.proceduresonline.com/chapters/p work sexually act yp.html a.
-The operational contact for the agreement at Salford City Council is Monica Saiz-Miranda.
+Actions to be carried out when you are worried a child is being abused can be found at Greater Manchester Safeguarding Children Procedures Manual. - b.
+Greater Manchester Protocol on Working with Sexually Active People under the age of 18 years.

-15.3 Point of contact
+14.3 Point of contact